martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 Aggregators use the minimum value across all submitted reports to determine how much noise is added;
 setting a minimum budget allows that noise to be bounded.

+## Single Requester Task Extension {#single-requester}

+This single_requester task provisioning extension contains the identity of a requester.
+The format of this is identical to the requester_identity report extension;
+see {{requester}}.

+Use of this extension indicates that all reports submitted to the task MUST include a requester_identity report extension with the specified value.
+All reports that omit that extension or contain a different value
+MUST be rejected.

 # Security Considerations